How can one know Christ’s divine essence?

 from “You Should Know That the Practical God Is God Himself” in The Word Appears in the Flesh

 Although the appearance of God incarnate is exactly the same as a human, He learns human knowledge and speaks human language, and sometimes He even expresses His ideas through mankind’s means or expressions, the way He sees humans, the essence of things, and the way corrupt people see mankind and the essence of things are absolutely not the same.
 His perspective and the height at which He stands is something unattainable for a corrupt person.
 This is because God is truth, the flesh that He wears also possesses the essence of God, and His thoughts and that which is expressed by His humanity are also the truth.
 For corrupt people, what He expresses in the flesh are provisions of the truth, and of life.
-These provisions are not just for one person, but for all of mankind. … No matter how ordinary, how normal, how lowly God’s incarnate flesh is, or even how much people look down on Him, His thoughts and His attitude toward mankind are things that no man could possess, and no man could imitate.
+These provisions are not just for one person, but for all of mankind.
+For any corrupt person, in his heart there are only those few people who are associated with him.
+There are only those several people who he cares about, who he is concerned about.
+When disaster is on the horizon he first thinks of his own children, spouse, or parents, and a more philanthropic person would at most think of some relative or a good friend; does he think of more?
+Not ever!
+Because humans are, after all, humans, and they can only look at everything from the perspective and from the height of a person.
+However, God incarnate is entirely different from a corrupt person.
+No matter how ordinary, how normal, how lowly God’s incarnate flesh is, or even how much people look down on Him, His thoughts and His attitude toward mankind are things that no man could possess, and no man could imitate.
 He will always observe mankind from the perspective of divinity, from the height of His position as the Creator.
 He will always see mankind through the essence and the mindset of God.
 He absolutely cannot see mankind from the height of an average person, and from the perspective of a corrupt person.
 When people look at mankind, they look with human vision, and they use things such as human knowledge and human rules and theories as a measure.
 This is within the scope of what people can see with their eyes; it’s within the scope that corrupt people can achieve.
 When God looks at mankind, He looks with divine vision, and He uses His essence and what He has and is as a measure.
 This scope includes things that people cannot see, and this is where God incarnate and corrupt humans are entirely different.
 This difference is determined by humans’ and God’s different essences, and it is these different essences that determine their identities and positions as well as the perspective and height from which they see things.

 from “God’s Work, God’s Disposition, and God Himself III” in The Word Appears in the Flesh

 You will not see God hold similar views on things that people have, and moreover you will not see Him use men’s viewpoints, their knowledge, their science or their philosophy or man’s imagination to handle things.
 Instead, everything God does and everything He reveals is connected to truth.
 That is, every word He has said and every action He has taken concerns the truth.
-This truth and these words are not some baseless fantasy, but rather they are expressed by God due to God’s substance and His life.
+This truth is not some baseless fantasy; this truth and these words are expressed by God due to God’s substance and His life.
 Because these words and the substance of everything God has done are truth, we can say that God’s substance is holy.
-In other words, everything God says and does brings vitality and light to people; it allows people to see positive things and the reality of those positive things, and allows them to walk the right path.
+In other words, everything God says and does brings vitality and light to people; it allows people to see positive things and the reality of those positive things, and it points the way for humanity so that they may walk the right path.
 These things are determined because of God’s substance and they are determined due to the substance of His holiness.

 from “God Himself, the Unique V” in The Word Appears in the Flesh